 Data which is shared by NHS Digital will be subject to robust rules relating to privacy, security and confidentiality and only the minimum amount of data necessary to achieve the coronavirus purpose will be shared.
 Organisations using your data will also need to have a clear legal basis to do so and will enter into a data sharing agreement with NHS Digital.
 Information about the data that NHS Digital shares, including who with and for what purpose will be published in the NHS Digital data release register.

 For more information about how NHS Digital will use your data please see the NHS Digital Transparency Notice for GP Data for Pandemic Planning and Research (COVID-19).

 The application of the National Data Opt-Out to information shared by NHS Digital will be considered on a case by case basis and may or may not apply depending on the specific purposes for which the data is to be used.
 This is because during this period of emergency, the National Data Opt-Out will not generally apply where data is used to support the coronavirus outbreak, due to the public interest and legal requirements to share information.

 To read more about the health and care information NHS Digital collects, its legal basis for collecting this information and what choices and rights you have in relation to the processing by NHS Digital of your personal data, see:

 Changes to this privacy notice

 We keep our privacy notice under regular review.
-This privacy notice will be reviewed before April 2022.
+This privacy notice will be reviewed again before the end of October 2022.